raspberrypi/documentation/hardware/raspberrypi/spi/README.md

 <a name="overview"></a>
 ## Overview

 The Raspberry Pi family of devices is equipped with three [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) buses.
 The main SPI interface is referred to as SPI0 in the documentation; the second is SPI1.
 SPI2 is only usable on a Compute Module or Compute Module 3.
-By default each SPI bus has 2-3 chip selects, but this number can be changed.
+Devices based on BCM2711, i.e. Pi 4B and the upcoming Compute Module 4, have access to an additional 4 SPI buses (SPI3 to SPI6).

 <a name="hardware"></a>
 ## Hardware

 The BCM2835 on the Raspberry Pi has 3 [http://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus SPI] Controllers.
-The main SPI (with two slave selects) is available on the header of all Pis with Linux kernel support.
-The second SPI (with the option of up to three slave selects) is available on 40-pin versions of Pis, with kernel support from Raspbian Jessie 2016-05-10 distribution and up.
+The main SPI bus (with two hardware chip selects) is available on the header of all Pis with Linux kernel support.
+The second SPI bus (with three hardware chip selects) is available on 40-pin versions of Pis, with kernel support from Raspbian Jessie 2016-05-10 distribution and up.
+The third SPI bus (also with three hardware chip selects) is only usable on a Compute Module because the pins aren't brought out onto the 40-pin header.

+BCM2711 adds another 4 SPI buses, each with 2 hardware chip selects.
+All are available on the 40-pin header (provided nothing else is trying to use the same pins).

 Chapter 10 in the [http://www.raspberrypi.org/wp-content/uploads/2012/02/BCM2835-ARM-Peripherals.pdf BCM2835 ARM Peripherals] datasheet describes the main controller.
 Chapter 2.3 describes the auxiliary controller.